tanweijie123/tp/docs/DeveloperGuide.md

    1. Test case: `editschedule c/2 s/1 us/2`<br>
       Expected: Edit Schedule with client index 2 and session index 1 is edited to session index 2.
       Details of the edited schedule is shown in the status message.
 Timestamp in the status bar is updated.

+   1. Test case: `editschedule c/1 s/1 pd/true`<br>
+         Expected: Edit Schedule with client index 2 and session index 1 is edited to be paid.
+         In the right panel, the client's name in the related session will be indicated as green.
+         Details of the edited schedule is shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `editschedule c/1 s/1 pd/false`<br>
+            Expected: Edit Schedule with client index 2 and session index 1 is edited to be not paid.
+            In the right panel, the client's name in the related session will be indicated as red.
+            Details of the edited schedule is shown in the status message.
+Timestamp in the status bar is updated.

    1. Other incorrect edit commands to try: `editschedule c/1`, `editschedule c/1 s/2`, `editschedule c/x s/y us/y`, `...` (where x is larger than the client list size or y is larger than the session list size)<br>
       Expected: Similar to previous.